mysensors-kicad/mysensors.3dshapes/README.md

 (on arch linux this is placed in /usr/share/kicad/modules/packages3d) (on Windows this is placed by default in C:\Program Files\KiCad\share\kicad\modules\packages3d) (on Mac OS X this is placed by default in /Library/Application Support/kicad/packages3d)

+Note that some parts availabe here were developed by Walter Lain - kcswalter@member.fsf.org and are available under Walter Lain's original KiCad Library licensing terms stated on his site http://smisioto.no-ip.org/elettronica/kicad/kicad-en.htm and in the original associated license.txt files contained herein under the associated directory that hosts his parts.